tomswift98/tex/main.md

 ## Reference Conditions
 Variable subscripts denote their reference conditions.
 - *b* = base, or standard conditions
-	- These are the laboratory conditions used for testing process samples.
+	- These are the conditions used for reporting sample properties and flow rates.
 	- Typically $T_{b}=60 \degree F$.
-- *f* = flowing, or stream/actual process conditions.
+- *f* = flowing, or actual process conditions.
 	- These are the conditions actually in the pipe.
-- *c* = calibration conditions.
+- *c* = calibration conditions, a special case.
-	- These are the conditions
+	- These are the conditions, flowing or base, that appear on an orifice data sheet, that reference the condit

 ## Table of Symbols
 $q_m$ is mass flow across the orifice